 While the new law sounds much tougher, some experts believe there may be several loopholes in the law that could allow motorists to get away with the crime.
 Drivers are still allowed to use their hands to make calls on cellphones and enter data into GPS units.
 If pulled over, a driver would only need to say they were engaged in either of these behaviors.

-The Richmond Personal Injury Attorneys with Geoff McDonald & Associates recognize the dangers distracted driving can pose.
+At Geoff McDonald & Associates, our Richmond, VA injury lawyers recognize the dangers distracted driving can pose.
 That’s why the firm asks each motorist to put their phones down and focus on the road when behind the wheel of a vehicle.